LeTarrask/LeTarrask/README.md

 Following the advice of learning by doing, I've created a few projects that are usable.
 I'm using a few of those personally, and a few are distributed in the App Store.

 * [**Mileage Tracker**](https://github.com/LeTarrask/Mileage-Tracker) - A SwiftUI logger to calculate average fuel consumption for my bike.
 [Available in the iOS app store](https://apps.apple.com/pt/app/fuel-logue/id1670711112).
+Currently with a 1.1 version with improved design by Cristina Santos, and working on a version with more animations.

 * [**Kawaiible**](https://github.com/LeTarrask/Dobble) - Digital version of the Dobble Card Game for kids.
 [Available in the iOS app store](https://apps.apple.com/pt/app/kawaiibble/id1670616622).

 * [**2048**](https://github.com/LeTarrask/2048) - A pure SwiftUI version of the 2048 game.
-A nice weekend project to prove myself that I can do interesting stuff with an advertising agency deadline.
+A nice weekend project to prove myself that I can do interesting stuff within an advertising agency deadline.

 * [**Cold Turkey**](https://github.com/LeTarrask/ColdTurkey) - A little project app that holds a password secret for some time.
 I did this project to fight procrastination through social media abuse. :)